amckinney/backend-dev/docs/08-lesson.md

 ./main.go:3:1: syntax error: non-declaration statement outside function body
 ```

-In this case, the Go compiler noticed that a syntax error occured because it's interpreting
+In this case, the Go compiler noticed that a syntax error occurred because it's interpreting
 the `fun` token as a non-declaration statement (which is outside of a function body).

 When the *parser* is successful, it will produce a valid AST.
 There's a cool tool that will